Yajurva114/Meetsy-Web/README.md

 ### Deployed on Vercel

-Link is currently hosted on a hobby account, free of charge.
+Meetsy is currently hosted on a hobby account, free of charge.

-## Link's API
+## Meetsy's API

 Our API acts as a middleman for both our fontend and IOS App by communicating directly with the MongoDB database.